-7.1 We record on medi tracker any near misses which are occurrences where no-one has actually been harmed and no first aid was administered, but have the potential to cause injury or ill health.
-We record any incidents that occur on the premises and these may include a break in, burglary, theft of personal or school's property; intruder having unauthorised access to the premises, fire, flood, gas leak, electrical issues.
+8.1 We record on Medical Tracker any near misses which are occurrences where no-one has been harmed and no first aid was administered but have the potential to cause injury or ill health.
+We record any incidents that occur on the premises, and these may include a break in, burglary, theft of personal or school's property; intruder having unauthorised access to the premises, fire, flood, gas leak, electrical issues.

-8 Hospital Treatment
+9 Hospital Treatment

-- 8.1 If a pupil has an accident or becomes ill and requires immediate hospital treatment, the school is responsible for either: - calling an ambulance in order for the pupil to receive treatment; or - taking the pupil to an Accident and Emergency department - and in either event immediately notifying the pupils parent/carer - 8.2 When an ambulance has been called, a first aider will stay with the pupil until the parent arrives, or accompany pupil to hospital by ambulance if required. - 8.3 Where it is decided that pupil should be taken to A&E Department a first aider must either accompany them or remain with them until the parent/carer arrives. - 8.4 Where a pupil has to be taken to hospital by a member of staff they should be taken in a taxi or school vehicle and not use their own car.
+- 9.1 If a pupil has an accident or becomes ill and requires immediate hospital treatment, the school is responsible for either: - calling an ambulance for the pupil to receive treatment; or - taking the pupil to an Accident and Emergency department - · and in either event immediately notifying the pupils parent/carer - 9.2 When an ambulance has been called, a first aider will stay with the pupil until the parent arrives or accompany pupil to hospital by ambulance if required. - 9.3 Where it is decided that pupil should be taken to A&E Department a first aider must either accompany them or remain with them until the parent/carer arrives. - 9.4 Where a pupil must be taken to hospital by 2 members of staff they should be taken in a taxi or school vehicle and not use their own car.

-9 Prescription and Non-Prescription Medication
+10 Prescription and Non-Prescription Medication